 This IFE Recognised Educational Programme (REP) in Advanced Fire Safety & Risk Management in Construction is aimed at those who undertake the role as Responsible Professionals.

-The course consists of 10 training days and 2 days of exams, which are usually spread over a year, but can be bespoke on request.
-The next course is being scheduled and dates will be released shortly.
-Please contact us if you wish to be put on the waiting list for the next course.
+The course consists of 10 training days and 2 days of exams, which are usually spread over a couple o months to a year, but can be bespoke on request.
+You can view all of the date options above.

 On this course you will be involved in various sessions, which include preparing fire safety plans and fire risk assessment.
 The course will cover the following content:

 - The Law- Failing to… Consequences;

 - Utilising Scaffold as Fire Escapes

 You will be assessed through a written test paper, multiple choice test, a lecture presentation and a written dissertation.